jcthomsonjr/wischolar/sites/all/modules/og/modules/og_actions/README.txt

-; $Id: README.txt,v 1.2.4.1 2009/06/10 16:23:06 weitzman Exp $
+; $ID$

-The og_actions module is a collection of actions.
-Their most common use case is in conjunction with the Views Bulk Operations module.
-Together, these modules make a terrific admin dashboard for putitng content into and out of groups, and adding removing members from groups.
+The og_actions module is a collection of actions for use with the trigger and organic groups modules.

 Requirements:
 og.module

 Suggested:
-trigger.module OR
+trigger.module
-workflow.module OR
+workflow.module
-rules.module OR
-views_bulk_options.module

 Actions
-There are 11 actions in this module.
-Here is a sampling.
+There are 5 actions in this module:

 Non-configurable actions:
 -------------------------